 The end-user of a disc stack centrifuge can efficiently operate and maintain the centrifuge.
 Initial operator training and service guidance from an established manufacturer or specialized centrifuge company will ensure the ability of the end-user to service and maintain the centrifuge.

 A disc stack centrifuge has a set sequence of operations for optimum separation.
 Also, operator familiarity with automatic centrifuge controls is helpful for smooth centrifuge startup and operations.
 Therefore, we recommend some basic, hands-on training of the centrifuge operator.

-Since mechanical parts of a disc stack centrifuge are intricate and have stainless steel or other alloys as construction material, they can be expensive.
+Since mechanical parts of a disc stack centrifuge are intricate and have stainless steel or other alloys, they can be expensive.
 However, high-quality, less-expensive generic parts are widely available for Alfa Laval disc stack centrifuges.
 Consumable parts such as seals, gaskets, and bearings are not expensive and readily available.

 Though disc stack centrifuges are not a typical industrial machine, replacement OEM and generic parts are readily available for Alfa Laval centrifuges.
 However, replacement parts for Westfalia centrifuges are primarily available from the OEM, and generic parts are hard to find.
 The same goes for Mitsubishi separators.

 The discs in a disc stack centrifuge do not wear out under normal operating conditions.
 It is uncommon to see worn-out discs in disc stack centrifuges.
 In rare cases where abrasive solids pass through the centrifuge, disc wear is a possibility.